I Spy (2002 film)

 I Spy (commonly styled I-SPY) is a 2002 American buddy spy comedy film directed by Betty Thomas, and starring Eddie Murphy and Owen Wilson.
 The film is based on the television series of the same name that aired in the 1960s and starred Robert Culp and Bill Cosby.
 The plot follows a spy and a famous civilian boxer who go undercover to prevent a gun runner from selling a stolen stealth bomber to the highest bidder.

 The film was released in the United States on November 1, 2002.
-It received generally negative reviews from critics, and only grossed $60 million against its $70 million production budget.
+It received negative reviews from critics and audiences, and was a box-office flop, only grossing $60.3 million against its $70 million production budget.

 Plot

 At Bureau of National Security headquarters, Special Agent Alex Scott is accosted by rival, Carlos, before his next mission's briefing.
 Scott has to recover a prototype stolen fighter, the "Switchblade," sold to arms dealer Arnold Gundars.

 Gundars is sponsoring middleweight world boxing champion Kelly Robinson's next match as a cover to auction the plane.
 The BNS has contacted Robinson and assigned him to be a civilian cover for Scott's mission.
 Together they travel to Budapest, where Scott plans to penetrate Gundars' compound during a pre-fight party, and he gives Robinson a contact lens gadget that allows him to see what Scott sees.
 Arriving in Budapest, Robinson is kidnapped as a test from the BNS, which he passes by not revealing Scott's identity (in reality he simply forgot Scott's name).
 At the party, Robinson replaces Gundars' pen with a duplicate with a tracking device before confronting his European challenger in the party's boxing ring as a diversion.
 Scott, posing as a member of Robinson's entourage, enters Gundars' private office and hacks his computer.
 Robinson unexpectedly arrives, tripping an alarm.
 They are forced to escape and manage to evade their pursuers by hiding in the sewer, where they begin to bond.

-Returning to base, Robinson helps Scott seduce Agent Rachel Wright by feeding him lines from the Marvin Gaye song "Sexual Healing".
-Scott succeeds, but is interrupted by movement on the pen tracking device.
+Returning to base, Robinson helps Scott try to seduce Agent Rachel Wright by feeding him lines from the Marvin Gaye song "Sexual Healing".
+Scott apparently succeeds, but is interrupted by movement on the pen tracking device.
 They track Gundars to a bathhouse, which Scott believes is a dead end.
 Robinson has a hunch that the plane is hidden in the building, leading them into a gunfight with Gundars' men.
 Gundars speeds off in his car, with Wright in pursuit.
 Her car explodes and Scott blames Robinson for her death.
 They engage in a public confrontation leading to Robinson's arrest.
 Scott returns to the base to find it ransacked, and he convinces the BNS to continue the operation.